hphelion/documentation/cloudos/install.create-cloud.md

 * [Advanced Cloud Setup](/cloudos/install/advanced-cloud-setup/)
 * [Install Modules Reference](/cloudos/install/install-modules-reference)

-When you're ready, manage your cloud environment by launching the HP Cloud OS Administration Dashboard.
+When you're ready, manage your cloud environment by launching the HP Helion Cloud OS Administration Dashboard.
 To get there, click More > Launch Dashboard for the cloud you created.
 For more, see [Launch the Administration Dashboard](/cloudos/install/launch-admin-dashboard/).

 <a href="#top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593; </a>